Revolution-Game-Creation-Group/200wordrpg.github.io/licensing.md

 The 200 Word Challenge exists to promote encouragement and collaberation.
 It is NOT a place to find the "best" games in the world.
 When you submit to the challenge you do so with the understanding that others may re-use your work however they choose, **even for monetary gain**.
 Don't submit anything you wouldn't want others to use or build upon.

+We also enforce CC so that we can freely host entries on the website and tweak them for [the Patreon](https://www.patreon.com/davidschirduan).

 However, there are some huge benefits to submitting your entry under Creative Commons:

 ### The work must be attributed and it must provide a link back to the copyright holder.